fhoeben/hsac-fitnesse-fixtures/README.txt

 The Fitnesse suite to run can be specified by changing the value of the @Suite annotation in nl.hsac.fitnesse.fixture.FixtureDebugTest, or (preferably) by adding a system property, called fitnesseSuiteToRun, specifying the suite to run to the build server's mvn execution.

+The Selenium configuration (e.g. what browser on what platform) to use when testing websites can be overridden by using system properties (i.e. seleniumGridUrl and either seleniumBrowser or seleniumCapabilities).
+This allows different configurations on the build server to test with different browsers, without requiring different Wiki content, but only requiring a different build configuration.

+Example configurations for Windows (https://fhoeben.ci.cloudbees.com/job/hsac-fitnesse-fixtures-run-FitNesseTests/) and OSX (https://fhoeben.ci.cloudbees.com/job/hsac-fitnesse-fixtures-run-FitNesseTests-Mac/) have been set up at Cloud Bees showing what kind of report a run using a Sauce Labs selenium driver generates.

 3. Fixture developer installation: